 Calumet College of St. Joseph's Specker Memorial Library provides information resources and services that support the College's mission and educational programs.
 The Library makes a wide range of materials and services available to students, faculty, and staff.
 Its collection currently includes more than 100,000 items.
-Pegasus, the Library's online catalog, lists all of the materials owned by the Library, including books, periodicals, DVDs, e-books, videocassettes, and reserve materials.
+Pegasus, the Library's online catalog, lists all of the materials available at the Library, including books, periodicals, e-books, and reserve materials.
 Those with access to the CCSJ network may also use the extensive array of online periodicals and online indexes, many with full-text articles.
 The Library also provides interlibrary loan services to obtain books and articles not on the Library's shelves or in its databases.

-Specker Memorial Library is open more than 60 hours per week when traditional classes are in session.
-The Library's online resources can be accessed from campus computers or offsite locations at any time via the internet using your CCSJ ID number, found at the bottom of your photo ID card.
+Specker Memorial Library's online resources can be accessed from campus computers or offsite locations at any time via the internet using your CCSJ ID number, found at the bottom of your photo ID card.
 These cards are created in the Library - no appointment is needed to get your picture taken and have an ID card created.
 To access the Library online, click on "Library" on the CCSJ homepage or go to www.ccsj.edu/library/index.php.
 There you'll also find useful guides and information.